ARBITRATION RULES OF THE EUROPEAN COURT OF ARBITRATION – 2021 Edition – Download

-The Court shall immediately invite the parties to make their comments within seven working days of receipt of the Court’s notice; the Court will then decide on the challenge.
+The Court shall immediately invite the parties to make their comments in that respect within seven working days of receipt of the Court’s notice; the Court will then decide on the challenge.

-If an arbitrator is unable to accept the appointment for any reason as provided in subparagraphs (9) and (10) of this article, another arbitrator will be appointed in his place by the Court.
+If an arbitrator is subsequently unable to discharge such task for any reason as provided in subparagraphs (9) and (10) of this article, another arbitrator will be appointed in his/her place by the Court.

 Art.
 10. CHALLENGE AND REPLACEMENT OF ARBITRATORS

 10.1.
 Any party may challenge an arbitrator whom it has not appointed if there are grounds to cast serious doubts on the arbitrator’s impartiality or independence or any other reason exists which would prevent the arbitrator from effectively participating in the activity of the Arbitral Tribunal.

 10.2.
 An arbitrator appointed upon nomination by a party may be challenged by it on grounds which have become known or which have arisen after his/her appointment.

 10.3.
 The challenge shall be filed with the Competent Registrar in duplicate copy.

 The challenge must contain the grounds for the challenge.

 To be admissible the challenge must be filed within the mandatory time-limit of 15 days following communication to the parties of the composition of the Arbitral Tribunal or the discovery of grounds for the challenge.

 The Competent Registrar shall send the challenge to the Court.